eluv-io/elv-wallet-android/README.md

 ## Eluvio Media Wallet for AndroidTV

-An embedded TV app for viewing collected NFTs on the Eluvio Content Fabric.
+An embedded TV app for streaming media from the Content Fabric.

 See [https://live.eluv.io/media-wallet/compatible-devices](https://live.eluv.io/media-wallet/compatible-devices)
 for a complete list of devices.